 Poshmark takes out a flat 20% fee for every sale.
 That's pretty hefty!
-As a casual seller it was disheartening to get only $16 for every $20 sale I made.
-Sellers who treat Posh as a business find that the fees really cut into their profits.
+As a casual seller, it was disheartening to get only $16 for every $20 sale I made.
+Sellers who use Poshmark for their business find that the fees really cut into their profits.

 eBay is the clear winner when looking at sale fees only.
-But sometimes listing prices come into play and tip the scales.
-It's free to list any number of items on Poshmark; eBay gives you 50 listings free and then starts adding in a listing fee.
-For casual sellers and small operations the sale fee is the most important.
+But sometimes, listing costs come into play and tip the scales.
+It's free to list any number of items on Poshmark, but eBay gives you 50 free listings and then starts charging in a listing fee.
+So for casual sellers and small operations on eBay, the sale fee is the most important.
 But larger operations need to pay attention to the listing fee as well.

 Fees: Is eBay or Poshmark Better?

 Bottom line is eBay charges a smaller fee.
 If your target buyers are on Poshmark, however, then the 7% increase in cost might not matter to you, since it might be worth it to pay a little more to ensure your product will be seen by those who are looking for it.